JoseBurgos1993/03-Homework-JoseBurgos/README.md

 # 03-Homework-JoseBurgos

+Here is a link to the webpage: https://joseburgos1993.github.io/03-Homework-JoseBurgos/Develop/ In this folder there is an image named screenshot.png.
+That is a screenshot of my deployed webpage.

 I started by creating 4 strings that contained all possible characters for lowercase, uppercase, numerical, and special characters.

 I excluded " and \